flavienbwk/book-devops/eng/AUDIOBOOK.md

 #### Software Component Analysis (SCA)

 Information Security practices within large organizations often require that any deployed software be accredited.
 The accreditation document must list the dependencies used in the software: the third-party libraries it relies on.
-This list is called the Software Bill of Materials (SBOM).
+This list is called the Software Bill of Materials (or SBOM).

 The SBOM allows for quick answers to questions like "Are we affected?" or "Where is this library used in our software?", when a new vulnerability is discovered.
 In a DevOps approach, the libraries used in software change over time.
 A library or technology used today might be replaced tomorrow.
 Hence, developers cannot be asked to manually list these hundreds (or even thousands) of dependencies used in their software.

-SBOM is part of the techniques of Software Component Analysis (SCA) or "Analysis of software components".
+SBOM is part of the techniques of Software Component Analysis or "Analysis of software components".
 SCA encompasses techniques and tools to determine the components of third-party software of a software (e.g., the dependencies, their code, and their licenses) to ensure they do not introduce security risks or bugs.

 The advantage of the DevOps methodology is that all code is centralized within the software factory.
 This allows us to use tools to analyze the composition of each project and prevent security vulnerabilities.